gpolic/kmeans-excel/README.md

 If you do not know the number of clusters/groups contained in your data, try different values for example 1 up to 10.
 Execute the script several times and observe the GAP figure.
 When GAP reaches its maximum value, you have selected the appropriate number of clusters.

-In the example IRIS data set the GAP will maximise when we select 3 clusters.
+As an example, the IRIS data set the GAP will maximise when we select 3 clusters.

 The original paper that describes the GAP calculation: https://web.stanford.edu/~hastie/Papers/gap.pdf